shoraaa/lms/README.md

-# Library Management System
+## Library Management System

 Library Management System Project for INT 2204 7 N1.
-Contributor include: Tran Thanh Dat, Le Minh Dat and Hoang Ngoc Nhi.
+Contributor include: Tran Thanh Dat, Le Minh Dat, Hoang Ngoc Nhi and Nguyen Tue Minh

+## Folder Structure

+The workspace contains two folders by default, where:

+- `src`: the folder to maintain sources
+- `lib`: the folder to maintain dependencies

+Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## Dependency

+This project is developed using Java 22 and JavaFX SDK 23.

+## Building Instruction

+This project is managed and developed using VS Code by default.

+- Clone this repo to your local machine.
+- Install "Extension Pack for Java" extension for your VS Code environment.
+- Run "Launch App".